Polynésie la 1ère: History

 In return for the installation of nuclear testing center in Mururoa in French Polynesia, the General de Gaulle promised to provide free Polynesian television.
 In 1963, the implementation of television transmitters was launched and RTF headquarters on Dumont D'Urville Street in Papeete was enlarged in 1964 to accommodate the new ORTF television studios.
 Since October 3, 1965, the first ORTF Télé Tahiti images on channel 6 have been broadcast from the small studio of 45 m2 of the station and can be received from around Papeete to the part of Moorea in front of Tahiti.
 The channel then broadcasts three hours a day programs from metropolitan France six months late and national newsletters from the previous week.
 A few years later, with the introduction of new relay transmitters, a local newscast is broadcast every day of the week.

+By 1970, Télé Tahiti was already broadcasting on two transmitters, one of which relaying the Papeete signal.
+Daily programming ran from 6pm to 9:30pm; French Polynesia had over 8,000 sets in use at the time.

 Following the break-up of the ORTF in 1974, the French overseas television stations were integrated into the new French national program company France Regions 3 (FR3), the new French channel of the regions, within France of the FR3 DOM-TOM delegation.
 The channel became FR3-Tahiti on January 6, 1975 and, like each regional metropolitan station, produced and broadcast a regional newscast, but was also responsible for ensuring territorial continuity in the audiovisual field by broadcasting programs from metropolitan television channels.
 It was finally able to be received by microwave in the Leeward Islands.

 The transition to color took place in the course of the year 1977, at the same time as the first satellite link with Paris.